jocades/libaoc/README.md

 ## Session token

-To correctly set your `AOC_AUTH_TOKEN` environment variable, find the `cookie` field in the request headers used when requesting a page, `https://adventofcode.com/2015/day/1` for example, you can do so by opening the `network panel` in your browser and check for the field `cookie` in the request headers of the current page.
+To correctly set your `AOC_AUTH_TOKEN` environment variable, find the `cookie` field in the request headers used when requesting a page, [this one](`https://adventofcode.com/2015/day/1`) for example, you can do so by opening the `network panel` in your browser and check for the field `cookie` in the request headers of the current page.
 You can also right click on the request and copy the cURL command used.